academic-initiative/documentation/academic-initiative/how-to/How-to-nominate-your-institution-to-the-IBM-Academic-Initiative/readme.md

 # Step 9: Once your registration has been processed, you will receive an email notification.
 <br />

-# Step 10 : If approved, return to the IBM SkillsBuild Software Downloads website and complete your registration process.
+# Step 10 : If approved, return to the IBM SkillsBuild Technology Access website and complete your registration process.